ihmccreery/sjfnw/docs/about/code-conventions.md

-Consistent code formatting and style makes it easier to read and maintain.
+Consistent code formatting and style makes the codebase easier to read and maintain.
 This is a work in progress in the current code; existing code is being updated gradually. **All new code should follow the guidelines below**.

 ### Code style guidelines